Your landlord broke the rules. Get your rent back.

 Start My Claim prepares your RRO application from your answers.
 Fixed fee.
 No solicitor.
 Tribunal-ready in under an hour.

-Your application must be made within 24 months of the landlord’s last offence under the Renters’ Rights Act 2025.
-Do not delay — once the period expires the tribunal cannot accept your application.
+Your application must be made within 12 months of the landlord’s last offence.
+Once the application is made, the tribunal can order repayment of up to 24 months of rent.
+Do not delay — once the application window expires the tribunal cannot accept your application.